 Improve your knowledge and confidence in biosimilars with this curriculum of eLearning modules.
-Expert authors, Professor Huub Schellekens, Dr Mathias Flume and Dr Paul Cornes, will take you through the full story of biosimilars from the analytical and clinical development process to how to effectively communicate with your patients about them.
+Expert authors, Huub Schellekens, Paul Cornes, Ber Oomen, and Alexandra Pereira, will take you through the full story of biosimilars from the analytical and clinical development process to how to effectively communicate with your patients about them.

 This expert authored eLearning module focuses on explaining some of the key terminology commonly used when discussing biosimilars, with the aim to improve its understanding and confidence in clinical practice.